hantaowang/dispatch/README.md

 - Automatically set up the authentication in `~/.kube/config`.
 - Use a custom `ClusterRole` rather than the default `edit` to scope permissions further.
 - In the Python server validate that the User has permission to access the requested namespace.
+- The ability to enforce resource limits on namespaces.
+- Integration with GKE or EKS that allows auto scaling of the cluster based on usage.